wimrijnders/V3DLib/Doc/BuildInstructions.md

 ## Compile Times

+The first build can take a *long* time, especially on older Pi's.
 The culprit here is mainly the included code from the `Mesa` library.

 The following table list the build times on the oldest and newest Pis.